 Below are some tips on submitting a successful proposal.
-Some of the sections are tips on how to complete/answer certain questions on the proposal form, others are just general tips for a successful proposal.
+Some sections are tips on how to complete/answer specific questions on the proposal form; others are just general tips for a successful proposal.
 It is highly recommended that you refer to this page as you complete your proposal.

 Provide a clear explanation of how the need for the course was identified.
 Also, identify the gap between the existing condition and the desired condition.
 This should identify a problem and solutions to the problem.

-Example: Children and youth with Autism Spectrum Disorders are entering recreation and youth development programs in record numbers as parents recognize the potential benefits to having their children participate in natural environments.
-Many recreation professionals lack the skills and confidence to welcome and support youth with ASD, while also desiring to provide those services.
-This workshop will provide concrete strategies for adapting the environment while supporting positive behavior and communication, resulting in meaningful participation for all.
+Example: Children and youth with Autism Spectrum Disorders are entering recreation and youth development programs in record numbers as parents recognize the potential benefits of having their children participate in natural environments.
+Many recreation professionals lack the skills and confidence to welcome and support youth with ASD while desiring to provide those services.
+This workshop will provide concrete strategies for adapting to the environment while supporting positive behavior and communication, resulting in meaningful participation for all.
 (Kids Included Together, presented at NIRI, Sept.
 2008)